stitchdata/docs/_connect-files/api/documentation/api-quick-start.md

       In the example below, we'll use the Source Types endpoint to retrieve the source form properties for HubSpot, which has a `type` of `platform.hubspot`.

     subsections:
-      - title: "Get the Source's Report Card"
+      - title: "Get the source's Report Card"
         anchor: "quick-start--get-hubspot-report-card"
         content: |
           Using the Source Types endpoint, retrieve the report card for `platform.hubspot`: